Relacibo/typst-as-lib/README.md

 # typst-as-lib

 Small wrapper around [Typst](https://github.com/typst/typst) that makes it easier to use it as a templating engine.
 Maybe useful for someone... .
-This API is currently absolutely not stable.
-Every morning I think of something that I could do differently...
+This API is currently absolutely not stable, although I try to implement the features with as little change to the API as possible.

 ## Usage